Robert Fisk: Death

-On 30 October 2020, Fisk died aged 74 at St Vincent's University Hospital in Dublin, Ireland, after a suspected stroke.
-Due to the Irish Government COVID-19 restrictions, his funeral was held privately.
+On 30 October 2020, Fisk died aged 74 at St. Vincent's University Hospital in Dublin, Ireland, after a suspected stroke.
+Due to the Irish government's COVID-19 restrictions, his funeral was held privately.

-The president of Ireland, Michael D. Higgins reacted by saying "with his passing the world of journalism and informed commentary on the Middle East has lost one of its finest commentators" and the Taoiseach Micheál Martin stated that "he was fearless and independent in his reporting, with a deeply researched understanding of the complexities of the Middle East, eastern history and politics".
+Irish president Michael D. Higgins said, "with his passing the world of journalism and informed commentary on the Middle East has lost one of its finest commentators".
+Taoiseach Micheál Martin said, "he was fearless and independent in his reporting, with a deeply researched understanding of the complexities of the Middle East, eastern history and politics".

-The Australian anti-war journalist John Pilger declared upon hearing of his death that "Robert Fisk has died.
+The Australian antiwar journalist John Pilger said: "Robert Fisk has died.
 I pay warmest tribute to one of the last great reporters.
 The weasel word 'controversial' appears in even his own paper, The Independent, whose pages he honoured.
 He went against the grain and told the truth, spectacularly.
 Journalism has lost the bravest."
-Former Leader of the UK Labour Party Jeremy Corbyn eulogised him on Twitter, finding it "[s]o sad to hear of the death of Robert Fisk.
+Former Leader of the UK Labour Party Jeremy Corbyn eulogised him on Twitter, writing, "So sad to hear of the death of Robert Fisk.
 A huge loss of a brilliant man with unparalleled knowledge of history, politics and people of Middle East."
-The Greek politician and economic theorist Yanis Varoufakis also posted a eulogy on Twitter, declaring that "[w]ith Robert Fisk's passing we have lost a journalistic eye without which we shall be partially blind, a pen without which our capacity to express the truth is diminished, a soul without which our own empathy for victims of imperialism will be lacking."

-Christian Broughton, the managing director of The Independent, said "Fearless, uncompromising, determined and utterly committed to uncovering the truth and reality at all costs, Robert Fisk was the greatest journalist of his generation.
+The Greek politician and economic theorist Yanis Varoufakis also posted a eulogy on Twitter, writing, "With Robert Fisk's passing we have lost a journalistic eye without which we shall be partially blind, a pen without which our capacity to express the truth is diminished, a soul without which our own empathy for victims of imperialism will be lacking."
+Christian Broughton, the managing director of The Independent, said: "Fearless, uncompromising, determined and utterly committed to uncovering the truth and reality at all costs, Robert Fisk was the greatest journalist of his generation.
 The fire he lit at The Independent will burn on."
-For Harry Browne in Jacobin: "Robert Fisk's voice was everywhere, and his ideas were vital in both creating and meeting that Irish urge for explanation."
+Harry Browne wrote in Jacobin: "Robert Fisk's voice was everywhere, and his ideas were vital in both creating and meeting that Irish urge for explanation."
 The Irish Times obituary read: "He used to explain his rejection of conventional journalistic detachment by saying: 'If you watch wars, the old ideas of journalism that you have to be neutral and take nobody's side is rubbish.
 As a journalist, you have got to be neutral and unbiased on the side of those who suffer."
 Former Chartered Institute of Journalists president Liz Justice wrote: "I knew him as a very detailed and knowledgeable journalist.
 My friend had to edit his work from 2,000 words to 400 and we have very different views involving eggshells and walking carefully.
 We both agree he will be missed."
 Richard Falk, in an interview with CounterPunch, said: "Fisk's departure from the region left a journalistic gap that has not been filled.
 It is important to appreciate that there are few war correspondents in the world that combine Fisk's reporting fearlessness with his interpretative depth, engaging writing style, and candid exposures of the foibles of the high and mighty."